thefluidxyz/package/docs/sdk/lib-base.liquidationdetails.collateralgascompensation.md

 ## LiquidationDetails.collateralGasCompensation property

-Amount of native currency (e.g. Ether) paid to the liquidator as gas compensation.
+Amount of native currency (e.g. Sei) paid to the liquidator as gas compensation.

 <b>Signature:</b>